Quantum Linear Optics via String Diagrams

 Now suppose that the particles in the box are \emph{indistinguishable}.
-The state space of the system will then be described by the \emph{symmetric} or bosonic Fock space, defined as follows:
+The state space of the system will then be described by the symmetric or \emph{bosonic} Fock space, defined as follows:

 where $\botimes$ is the quotient of the tensor product by the equivalence relation $x \botimes y = y \botimes x$, which ensures that the bosons are indistinguishable.
-The $n$-particle sector of the bosonic Fock space $\B_n(H)$ is simply the $n$-th component in the direct sum above.
-When $H = \bb{C}^m$ is finite dimensional, we have $n$ indistinguishable particles in $m$ possible modes.
-The basis states of $\B_n(H)$ are thus given by occupation numbers:
+One may show that $\B(\bb{C}X) \simeq l^2(\bb{N}^X)$, i.e. the bosonic Fock space over a set of modes $X$ is spanned by the basis states of occupation numbers.
+The $n$-particle sector of the bosonic Fock space $\B_n(H)$ is the $n$-th component in the direct sum above.
+When $H = \bb{C}^m$ has dimension $m$, we have $n$ indistinguishable particles in $m$ possible modes.
+The basis states of $\B_n(H)$ are given by:

 Note that $\vert \Phi_{m, n} \vert = \binom{m + n - 1}{n}$ and $\B_n(H) = H^{\botimes n} = \bb{C}(\Phi_{m, n})$.
-Let us compare the basis states for distinguishable and bosonic particles, there is a family of linear maps $\alpha_H: \F(H) \to \B(H)$ defined on the basis states of the $n$-particle sector $X \in [m]^n$ by:
+Let us compare the basis states for distinguishable and bosonic particles.
+There is a family of linear maps $\alpha_H: \F(H) \to \B(H)$ defined on the basis states of the $n$-particle sector $X \in [m]^n$ by:

 where $a : [m]^n \to \Phi_{m, n}$ is defined by $a(X)_j= \size{\set{i \vert X_i = j}}$ for $j \in [m]$.
 Note that the normalisation factor is equal to the size of the pre-image $a^{-1}(a(X))$.
 Let us write the map $\alpha^\dagger$ explicitly: